Rules for installing a chimney

 How tall should your chimney be?

-The chimney must have a height which ensures the best conditions for draught in the chimney.
+The chimney must have a height which ensures the best conditions for draft in the chimney.

 Your chimney – your responsibility